 - This approach is also more inviting for veneration of the Divine Mercy Image you are wearing; oncoming pedestrians are much more likely to gaze upon it if doing so is less awkward; as it is when they do not have to wonder if you are watching them looking at your button

 - Women who feel called to be Divine Will Missionaries of Mercy must be particularly prudent.
-While going out in twos is always a great idea, it is utterly necessary for women.
-If a woman wants to go out by herself any particular day on her missionary walk, then she should restrict it to only very busy streets during the most safe hours of the day.
+While going out in twos is always a great idea, it is especially important for women.
+If a woman wants to go out by herself any particular day on her missionary walk, then she should restrict it to only busy streets during the most safe hours of the day.

 The spirit of a Divine Will Missionary of Mercy can be lived by doing the following:

-- Attend Mass with great devotion (and receive the Eucharist) each day before your endeavors that bring you out into the world; whether those endeavors be related to work, volunteering, errands, school, or whatever else.
+- Attend Mass with great devotion (and receive the Eucharist) each day before your endeavors that bring you out into the world (or at least as many days as you can); whether those endeavors be related to work, volunteering, errands, school, or whatever else.

 - Spend at least those 15 minutes after receiving Communion (the time that we know Jesus’ true, substantial, Body, Blood, Soul, and Divinity remains in your body) in fervent prayer of thanksgiving and adoration, also praying the DWMoM prayer (modified however you see fit to make it fit best with the endeavors of your day)

 - Remember that engaging in conversations or worldly endeavors immediately after Mass ends is not conducive to living the DWMoM spirit!
 Strive with all your heart, soul, mind, and strength to appropriate the infinite graces contained in the Eucharist.